Rohde-Schwarz/rsicplugindocumentation/docs/source/Readme.txt

 	- Added multi-line window for plain SCPI commands editing and execution.
 	- Multi-line window has a powerful SCPI parser from different text and log formats.
 	- Reworked and unified SCPI Drag & Drop actions.
-	- SCPI Tree - FSW now has an option to change drives.
+	- SCPI Tree: FSW now has an option to change drives.
-	- Connect Button - added menu item 'Set Error Checking ON/OFF'.
+	- Connect Button: added menu item 'Set Error Checking ON/OFF'.
-	- Under the hood - updated org.jetbrains.intellij to 1.12.0
+	- Under the hood: updated org.jetbrains.intellij to 1.12.0

 Version 1.2.0 - 21.12.2022